 So, what is Luxembourgish?
 It is a West Germanic (called by Linguists Moselle Fraconian) language spoken mainly in Luxembourg.
 In summary, it’s like German’s cousin with a fair deal of French mixed in.

 About 390,000 people speak Luxembourg’s language worldwide.
 One of the biggest challenges the language faced throughout its history was a lack of recognition and written standardization.
 Effectively, there was no agreed system of spelling for the language until the mid-1940s and no final agreement was in place until the 1990s.
 Moreover, the language was not even an official national language until 1984.

-Recently, Luxembourg’s government has published a 40-point action plan to protect the language and petitions to protect the status of the national language have reached nearly unprecedented participation levels.
-All the same, only 7% of books published in Luxembourg in the last year were in Luxembourgish.
+Recently, Luxembourg’s government has published a 40-point action plan to protect the language.
+Also, petitions to protect the status of the national language have reached nearly unprecedented participation levels.
+All the same, only 7% of books published in Luxembourg in the last year were in its national language.

-Interested to learn Luxembourgish?
-Most educational materials are published in French, but for a great resource on the language you can check out in English please take a look at Liz Wenger’s Learn Luxembourgish.
-Is a great place to start, she also offers online skype courses in Luxembourgish.
+LuxCitizenship has a page on the language here.
+Otherwise, most educational materials published their works in French.
+However, for a great resource on the language you can check out in English, please take a look at Liz Wenger’s Learn Luxembourgish.
+It’s a great place to start.
+She also offers online Skype courses in Luxembourgish.